 Specific tobacco marketing strategies that young people should be aware of include:

 - “Splashy” ads in large magazines like Sports Illustrated

 - Price discounts, in-store advertising aimed at (or friendly towards) kids and teens

 When young people begin to realize exactly how they’re being persuaded, they can begin to stand up against deceptive and misleading advertising and make healthy, independent, and well-informed life choices.

 In schools, libraries, and youth centers across the country, young people everywhere are participating in a variety of activities to increase their awareness about the harms of smoking and the benefits of quitting.
-In particular, students will study the medical and economic effects of smoking on American society, including the facts that nearly 500,000 Americans die each year from illness directly caused by smoking and that smoking costs more than $300 billion each year in terms of health care costs and lost economic productivity.
+In particular, students will study the medical and economic effects of smoking on American society, including the fact that nearly 500,000 Americans die each year from illness directly caused by smoking and that smoking costs more than $300 billion each year in terms of health care costs and lost economic productivity.

 Suffering from the disease of addiction can be an incredibly difficult challenge.
-Unlike other diseases, which are primarily either mental or physical, addiction is combination of both, and results from a variety of genetic, environmental, mental, and emotional factors.
+Unlike other diseases, which are primarily either mental or physical, addiction is a combination of both and results from a variety of genetic, environmental, mental, and emotional factors.
 Since addiction happens for a variety of reasons, it needs to be combated with multiple tools, and you’ll find those tools at Restore Health and Wellness Center.